 The Language Requirement

-The graduation requirement for a language other than English is satisfied in one of the following eight ways:
+The graduation requirement for a language other than English can be satisfied in one of eight ways as detailed in the Pomona course catalog.

-Please note that this list may not be exhaustive, and students should contact the appropriate academic department directly to inquire about AP credits.
+Please note that this list is not exhaustive, and students should contact individual academic departments directly to inquire about receiving course credit or course waivers through AP credits.